awsdocs/amazon-eks-user-guide/doc_source/security-groups-for-pods.md

 # Security groups for pods<a name="security-groups-for-pods"></a>

 Security groups for pods integrate Amazon EC2 security groups with Kubernetes pods\.
-You can use Amazon EC2 security groups to define rules that allow inbound and outbound network traffic to and from pods that you deploy to nodes running on many Amazon EC2 instance types\.
+You can use Amazon EC2 security groups to define rules that allow inbound and outbound network traffic to and from pods that you deploy to nodes running on many Amazon EC2 instance types and Fargate\.
 For a detailed explanation of this capability, see the [Introducing security groups for pods](http://aws.amazon.com/blogs/containers/introducing-security-groups-for-pods/) blog post\.

 ## Considerations<a name="security-groups-pods-considerations"></a>

 Before deploying security groups for pods, consider the following limits and conditions:
 + Your Amazon EKS cluster must be running Kubernetes version 1\.17 and Amazon EKS platform version `eks.3` or later\.
 You can't use security groups for pods on Kubernetes clusters that you deployed to Amazon EC2\.
 + Traffic flow to and from pods with associated security groups are not subjected to [Calico network policy](calico.md) enforcement and are limited to Amazon EC2 security group enforcement only\.
 Community effort is underway to remove this limitation\.
-+ Security groups for pods can't be used with pods deployed to Fargate\.
++ You can only use security groups for pods with pods running on [AWS Fargate](fargate.md) if your cluster is 1\.18 with platform version `eks.7` or later, 1\.19 with platform version `eks.5` or later, or 1\.20 or later\.
 + Security groups for pods can't be used with Windows nodes\.
 + Security groups for pods are supported by most [Nitro\-based](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instance-types.html#ec2-nitro-instances) Amazon EC2 instance families, including the `m5`, `c5`, `r5`, `p3`, `m6g`, `c6g`, and `r6g` instance families\.
 The `t3` instance family is not supported\.
 For a complete list of supported instances, see [Amazon EC2 supported instances and branch network interfaces](#supported-instance-types)\.
 Your nodes must be one of the supported instance types\.
 + Source NAT is disabled for outbound traffic from pods with assigned security groups so that outbound security group rules are applied\.
 To access the internet, pods with assigned security groups must be launched on nodes that are deployed in a private subnet configured with a NAT gateway or instance\.
 Pods with assigned security groups deployed to public subnets are not able to access the internet\.